satyam98/Brain-Tumor-Segmentation-using-K-Means-Clustering-and-Detection-using-Convolutional-Neural-Network/README.md

 ## ABOUT AUTHOR AND PAPER

-Authored by: @Prakash U. M., @Satyam Pandey, @Khushbu Kumari, @P. Sathishkumar
+Authored by: Prakash U. M., Satyam Pandey,Khushbu Kumari, P. Sathishkumar

 Accepted by: Blue Eyes Intelligence Engineering and Sciences Publication